KitSarmiento/PWA-Text-Editor/README.md

 Option #1: Deployed Application

-1. Click on this link to access the deployed application.
+1. Click on this ([Link](https://jate-text-editor.onrender.com/)) to access the deployed application.

 2. Once you're in the application, click on the "Install" button.